RaminVali/Customer_Churn/README.md

 ## Building the pipeline
 Pipelines are the backbones of the production ready code.
 They are flexible and scalable workflow structures that can be tracked, put into production, and scheduled for the future repeats as well.

 The pipeline used in this project has two components.
-The first is the prep-data where data cleaning, preprocessing, feature extraction and encoding are performed.
+The first is the prep-data where data cleaning, pre-processing, feature extraction and encoding are performed.

-The second component is the train-model, where training and evaluation is performed and various artifacts and figures are logged for future use, through [MLflow](https://mlflow.org/).
+The second component is the train-model, where training and evaluation is performed and various artefacts and figures are logged for future use, through [MLflow](https://mlflow.org/).

 Each of the components has a yaml file defining the inputs and outs, environment to be used and other metadata.
 Once the pipeline has finished executing, we will have the following:

 ![pipeline-success](img/pipeline-success.png)
 The model will be in the mnt directory.
 There is an MLflow tracking server [open bug](https://github.com/mlflow/mlflow/issues/3536) that stops the model appearing on the local folder.

-The pipeline job gives us the following artifacts:
+The pipeline job gives us the following artefacts:

 ![clf](img/clf.png)
 ![confusion](img/confusion.png)